choria-legacy/choria-builder/README.md

 ## What

-This configures NATS and a number of MCollective instances running in your home directory as a normal user with a set of plugins of your choice.
+This configures NATS cluster and a number of MCollective instances running in your home directory as a normal user with a set of plugins of your choice.

 This is primarily meant as an aid in developing plugins, you can run 1 or 10 instances on your machine and interact with them over the